In-Context Algebra

 Keywords: Interpretability, In-Context Learning, ICL, Algebra, Grokking, Symbolic Reasoning

 Abstract: We investigate the mechanisms that arise when transformers are trained to solve arithmetic on sequences where tokens are variables whose meaning is determined only through their interactions.
-While previous work has found that transformers develop geometric embeddings that mirror algebraic structure, those previous findings emerge from settings where arithmetic value tokens have fixed meanings.
+While previous work has found that transformers develop geometric embeddings that mirror algebraic structure, those previous findings emerge from settings where arithmetic-valued tokens have fixed meanings.
 We devise a new task in which the assignment of symbols to specific algebraic group elements varies from one sequence to another.
 Despite this challenging setup, transformers achieve near-perfect accuracy on the task and even generalize to unseen algebraic groups.
 We develop targeted data distributions to create causal tests of a set of hypothesized mechanisms, and we isolate three mechanisms the models learn: commutative copying where a dedicated head copies answers, identity element recognition that distinguishes identity-containing facts, and closure-based cancellation that tracks group membership to constrain valid answers.
-Unlike the geometric representations found in fixed-symbol settings, our findings show that models develop symbolic reasoning mechanisms when trained to reason in-context with variables whose meanings are not fixed.
+Complementary to the geometric representations found in fixed-symbol settings, our findings show that models develop symbolic reasoning mechanisms when trained to reason in-context with variables whose meanings are not fixed.

 Supplementary Material: zip